Linus4/eldritchinstinct/eldritch-instinct-srd.md

 - Telegraph serious danger to players when it is present.
 The more dangerous, the more obvious.

 ### Rolls
 - Is what the players describe and how they leverage the situation sensible?
 Let it happen.
-Is it impossible?
-Tell them so.
 - Reward clever ideas and creative use of equipment or the environment.
 - Only ask for saves in very intense situations when the characters act under pressure.
 - Consider the margins of success or failure.
 Failure could mean that the situation gets much worse, or that success comes at a cost (time, resources, harm, situational disadvantage).